vkuper77/rich-brains/README.md

 DESCRIPTION
 ------------
 Create a simple application using ReactJs / NextJs of your choice.
+After completing the task, host the project on github and provide us with a link.

 The application can be used by both authorized and unauthorized users.